abhayasl157/QMoney-Round-2/QMoneyCodeChallenge/README.md

       ./bin/Debug/net8.0/playwright.ps1 install

-Note: If you plan to create project anew,select the NUnit project (as this).
+Note: If you plan to create project anew,select the NUnit project.
 To understand how to create an NUnit project, please check the link https://playwright.dev/dotnet/docs/intro

 ## Running tests